Transfer Student

 www.btc.edu/GuidedPlacement

-To transfer coursework from another college or institution to BTC it must meet the following conditions:
+To transfer credits from another institution to BTC please use the following form: Transfer Credit Evaluation request

-• It must be from a regionally accredited institution.
+• Transfer credit must be from a regionally accredited institution.

 • Official college or institution transcripts must be submitted.
 Contact the previous college or institution you attended and request an Official Transcript.

 • Official Transcripts being submitted by the student must be sealed by the college or institution.
-Opened transcripts will be considered unofficial and cannot be used for transfer of credits.
+Opened transcripts will be considered unofficial and cannot be used for transfer of credits (this is also true for emailed transcripts, if they come from a student email they are unofficial).

 • You must earn a "C" (2.0) or better for your course to be considered for transfer credit.
 Note: requirements may be higher for specific programs, be sure to check the Entry Information tab of your program page.